"I slept like a baby. I woke up every two hours and cried." — Ben Horowitz, The Hard Thing About Hard Things

 What Ben Horowitz's political pivot reveals

-The Enneagram framing is not a defense of the move.
-It is a diagnosis of it.
+The Enneagram lens does not erase any of that.
+It sits next to it.
 A Type 6 under stress moves to Type 3.
 Authenticity starts giving way to image management.
-Real concerns get buried under a performance of strength.
-The Six who has been scanning for threats reads the political environment as genuinely unsafe — for crypto regulation, for tax policy, for founder-class interests — and, rather than absorbing the anxiety, pivots to the group that looks most likely to protect against the worst case.
-Image armor goes on.
-Old alliances get framed as betrayals.
-The performance gets louder than the previous stance.
+The Six who has been scanning for threats reads the political environment as genuinely unsafe — for crypto, for tax policy, for founder-class interests — and rather than absorb the anxiety, pivots fast to the tribe most likely to protect against the worst case.
+The case for the policy can be airtight and the pivot can still be 6 → 3.
+Both can be true.

 The opening